kwanpt/kwan-website/_content/page.md

 page_3_title: But...
 KWAN?
 What the frak is KWAN?
 page_3_title_mobile: What is KWAN?

-page_3_text_big: 'Well, better than taking our word for it, we invite you to one of our meetups or (un)career coaching sessions to really feel the KWAN.
+page_3_text_big: 'Well, better than taking our word for it, we invite you to one of our meetups or (un)career sessions to really feel the KWAN.
 Ok... legally speaking we are a staffing company, and yes we may even have some projects to tell you about.
 But our ultimate goal is to develop IT Talents through <em>LOVE, RESPECT & Community.</em> That's it...
 More than a company, a community!'
 page_3_text_mobile: 'It's hard to explain and you'll need to have meet us to really feel the KWAN.
 Ok... legally speaking we are a staffing company, and yes we may even have some projects to tell you about.
 But our ultimate goal is to develop IT Talents through <em>LOVE, RESPECT & Community.</em>'